 In some cases, you could also recover money for damages such as emotional pain & suffering from the previous lawyer.

 If you may have been the victim of illegal solicitation, you deserve to get to know what a real lawyer is like.
-The offices of John Foy & Associates are here to welcome you as an equal and help you pursue your case as an informed, respected client.
+Georgia personal injury lawyers John Foy & Associates are here to welcome you as an equal and help you pursue your case as an informed, respected client.
 We can help you get your money back, and pursue the full financial recovery that you deserve.
-Call us at 404-400-4000 and get a free consultation today.
+Call us for a free consultation today.